SmartWithCents | Clear Money Insights

 Why Budgeting Failure Feels Like a Personal Flaw

 But budgeting systems are designed around ideal conditions.
 Stable income.
 Predictable expenses.
-Emotional neutrality.
+Consistent routines.

-When those conditions do not hold, friction is inevitable.
+When those variations collide with a rigid system, friction is inevitable.

 What Budgeting Gets Right